What is personalization?

 Personalization is adapting a service or a product to meet the needs of a single individual or group of individuals.
 As the name implies, personalization is concentrated on the individual, and it involves meeting the demands of a specific client and reflecting those needs in the product or service.

-A wide range of enterprises employ personalized marketing to improve customer satisfaction, sales conversion, branding, advertising, and marketing and enhance website analytics and performance.
+A wide range of enterprises employ personalized marketing to improve customer journey stages and satisfaction, sales conversion, branding, advertising, and marketing and enhance website analytics and performance.

 Though it’s important to note that there is a distinction between personalization and customization, both are important.

 Personalized advertising is when a firm designs adjustments based on consumer data and predictive technologies, such as the advertisements selected for you to see on social media platforms such as Instagram.
 Customization is how the customer designs the adjustments, such as Nike By You sneakers.

 Personalization is a design concept that may be applied across various design disciplines.
 The use of customization in digital design (websites and apps) and marketing communication, on the other hand, is becoming increasingly popular as a result of new technologies.
 Personalization in this context suggests that you can tailor products and services to appeal to a variety of modern-day clients who value originality and distinctiveness.